Updates to this material are, in part, either adapted or excerpted from Software Security Engineering: A Guide for Project Managers [Allen 2008].

 Payment Application Data Security Standard (PA-DSS)

 The existence and enforcement of the Payment Card Industry (PCI) Data Security Standard (DSS) [PCI 2009a] represent a demonstrable act of governance by the payment card industry over its members and merchants.
 This standard presents a comprehensive set of twelve requirements for enhancing payment account data security.
-It “is a multifaceted security standard that includes requirements for security management, policies, procedures, network architecture, software design and other critical protective measures.”
+It “is a multifaceted security standard that includes requirements for security management, policies, procedures, network architecture, software design and other critical protective measures.”10 This standard is summarized in Plan, Do, Check, Act.

 An additional standard that is part of the PCI DSS standards suite is the Payment Application Data Security Standard (PA-DSS).
 PA-DSS specifically addresses software security.
 Its purpose is to assist software vendors of payment applications to develop and deploy products that are more secure, protect cardholder data, and are compliant with the broader PCI standard.